cstuncsik/local-code-llm-mcp/README.md

 > Index this repo for semantic search with MCP local-code-mcp at path .
 > ```
 > This ensures the correct path is passed to the MCP container and avoids issues with mismatched host paths.

+> ✅ Tip: If running MCP locally (not in Docker), it uses `~/.code-context` for index cache by default, so the data persists automatically between runs.

 ### Start using it